calvinwinter/wp-database-tools/README.md

 I created this fork for use in my own work and have made it available to others in the hope that it will be useful.
 I do not intend to provide any support.

 **If you require support you should purchase WP Migrate DB Pro from Delicious Brains and use that instead: https://deliciousbrains.com/wp-migrate-db-pro/**

+That being said, please feel free to report any bugs on Github, or contribute fixes of your own.